 The classic example of an annual vegetable guild is that of the three sisters in which beans are planted around the base of corn plants to fix nitrogen in the soil.
 Squash is planted as ground cover to help retain moisture in the soil and prevent erosion.

 A fourth member , less widely known, element of this guild was utilized for attracting pollinators and improving the yield of the beans and corn is Cleome serrulata or Rocky Mountain Bee plant.
-An alternate common name of this plant “Navaho spinach” relays the fact that the plant was a source of food.
-It was also used as a medicinal and as a dye.

 When an element serves multiple purposes in a system it is said to have stacking functions.
 Picking plants with stacking functions is especially important to gardeners working in very small spaces.